Four-Year College Bound Student Task List

 - Keep copies of all forms submitted

-- Be on the lookout for acceptance letters and scholarship award letters
+- Be on the lookout for acceptance letters and scholarship award letters from universities

 - Consider a follow-up visit to your top colleges and consult their financial aid offices